OWASP/API-Security/README.md

 **The OWASP API Security Project documents are free to use!**

-The OWASP API Security Project is licensed under the [Creative Commons Attribution-ShareAlike 3.0 license][1], so you can copy, distribute and transmit the work, and you can adapt it, and use it commercially, but all provided that you attribute the work and if you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.
+The OWASP API Security Project is licensed under the [Creative Commons Attribution-ShareAlike 3.0 license][1], so you can copy, distribute, and transmit the work.
+You can also adapt it, and use it commercially, as long as you attribute the work.
+If you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.